Welcome to Hogwarts of Fairhope!

 Hogwarts of Fairhope summer camp is a place where children are free to express their love of the magical world created by J. K. Rowling along with other like-minded children, teens, and grown-ups.
 Our volunteers, counselors and teachers are all fans, and come to camp with the same passion for this imaginary world as the children.
 Our staff works very hard to create an oasis of magic, where, even though we are all muggles, we can pretend for just a little while to be wizards and witches with amazing powers.

-Hogwarts of Fairhope is open to children ages 3 to 17.
-PreSchoolers are PotterTots, but all other children will be a part of two groups - a class of same age peers and a House with all ages.
+Hogwarts of Fairhope is open to children ages 5 to 17.
+All children will be a part of two groups - a class of same age peers and a House with all ages.
 The classes meet for activities two or three times a day, with professors.
 The Houses meet twice a day and work together on three collaborative House Projects: a community service project, a performance, and a craft or art project, which are kept secret and presented to all campers and parents at the final assembly.
 Campers sit with their House during Assembly.

 Campers should bring a lunch.
 Morning and afternoon snacks are provided by our Kitchen Witch.
 Allergies should be noted on the registration form, and we will do everything we can to accommodate.